Alessandro Florenzi: International career

 On 14 November 2012, Florenzi made his debut for the senior team under coach Cesare Prandelli in a friendly match against France.

-Florenzi was part of the Italy under-21 squad for the 2013 UEFA European Under-21 Championship in Israel, as the Azzurrini reached the final, losing to Spain 4–2.
-Florenzi's only goal of the tournament came in the 4–0, group stage, victory over the host nation.
+He was part of the Italy under-21 squad for the 2013 UEFA European Under-21 Championship in Israel, as the Azzurrini reached the final in a 4–2 loss against Spain.
+His only goal of the tournament came in the 4–0 group stage victory against the host nation.

 On 15 October 2013, Florenzi scored his first senior goal on his competitive debut in a World Cup qualifying match against Armenia that ended in a 2–2 draw at the Stadio San Paolo in Naples.
 Florenzi was not included in the 30-man preliminary squad named by Cesare Prandelli for the 2014 FIFA World Cup.
 On 30 August 2014, new Italy head coach Antonio Conte named Florenzi in his first squad for the upcoming European qualifying matches.
 On 31 May 2016, he was named to Conte's 23-man Italy squad for UEFA Euro 2016.
 In June 2021, he was included in Italy's squad for UEFA Euro 2020 by manager Roberto Mancini.
-On 11 July, Florenzi won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time; he made a substitute appearance during the final, replacing Emerson Palmieri late in the second half of extra-time.
+On 11 July, Florenzi won the European Championship with Italy following a 3–2 penalty shoot-out victory against England at Wembley Stadium in the final, after a 1–1 draw in extra-time – where he replaced Emerson Palmieri in the second half.